What is lumbar microdiscectomy?

 What are the benefits of surgery?

-You should recover more quickly from your sciatica.
-You may also be less likely to get sciatica again.
+You should also recover more quickly from your sciatica and you may be less likely to get sciatica again.

 Are there any alternatives to surgery?